1969 The year Steeleye formed.

 Autumn UK 'Below The Salt' Tour.
 Support from Amazing Blondel

-Set list combined Manchester, Bradford & one other, so not every song played each night: Spotted Cow or The Ups and Down; Cam Ye O'er Frae France, Gaudete, Rogues In A Nation, Bride's Favourite/Tansey's Fancy, (Or Bank O f Ireland) The Weaver, Sheep-crook & Black Dog, King Henry, Gaudete, Wea Weaver, Truck Drivin' Man (also called 'Cup of Coffee' with Tim on Mandolin and Peter playing Bluegrass fiddle) , Royal Forester, John Barleycorn, Encore: Rag Doll, Reels: Oak Tree/Pigeon
+Set list combined Manchester, Bradford & one other, so not every song played each night: Spotted Cow and/or The Ups and Down; Cam Ye O'er Frae France, Gaudete, Rogues In A Nation (or John Barleycorn), Bride's Favourite/Tansey's Fancy, (Or Bank O f Ireland) The Weaver, Sheep-crook & Black Dog, King Henry, Gaudete, Wee Weaver, Truck Drivin' Man (also called 'Cup of Coffee' with Tim on Mandolin and Peter playing Bluegrass fiddle) , Royal Forester, John Barleycorn, Encore: Rag Doll, Reels: Oak Tree/Pigeon

 Festival Hall, London